airbytehq/airbyte/docs/integrations/sources/mongodb.md

 The MongoDB source supports Full Refresh only.

 ## Resulting schema
 MongoDB does not have anything like table definition, thus we have to define column types from actual attributes and their values.
-Discover phase have two steps:
+The discover phase has two steps:

 ### Step 1.
 Find all unique properties
 Connector runs the [map-reduce command](https://docs.mongodb.com/manual/core/map-reduce/)  which returns all unique document props in the collection.
 Map-reduce approach should be sufficient even for large clusters.